felixflores/railway_operation/README.md

 *Let's ignore the info value for now.
 We will cover that later.*

-## Handling Exceptions
+## Multitrack Execution
 Let's say we want to log an error in case something goes wrong along the execution chain.
+We can modify our class with the following

 ```ruby
 module Readme